How is VAT Technology affecting Tax Professionals?

 Here we have listed a few of them:

-• Project management and especially experience of having organized and led projects that require the coordination and collaboration of inter-departments and teams such as Service delivery, Technology, Testing, VAT compliance, transition, etc.
+• Project management and especially the experience of having organized and led projects that require the coordination and collaboration of inter-departments and teams such as Service Delivery, Technology, Testing, VAT compliance, transition, etc.

 • International VAT reporting experience and good knowledge levels in multiple Tax jurisdictions.

 • The ability to build and maintain strong relationships with internal and external stakeholders will always be invaluable for businesses operating in numerous countries and cultures.